Four day Introduction to Couples Counselling:

 • Working with the Couple’s Defeating Pattern or Dance of Disconnection

-Introduction to Couples Counselling: second weekend
+Introduction to Couples Counselling: second two days

-• Ethical dilemmas in couples counselling;
+• Ethical dilemmas in couples counselling; therapeutic balance;

 • Stages of relationship from romance to power struggle to co-creation;